 The most basic fact you need to understand about the probate process in California is that there are two general ways in which a deceased person’s estate is dealt with in the state.
 First, a person’s estate can be dealt with via the terms set forth in a last will and testament.
 Second, if no will was made by the deceased individual, the laws of the state of California dictate what will happen to a deceased individual’s property.

-Estates with a Will
+Estates With a Will

 If the individual who passed away prepared a last will and testament, that legal instrument governs how a person’s property is distributed after he or she died.
 A key part of a will is the designation of what is legally known as an executor.
-An executor is the individual that is charged with the responsibility of carrying out the wishes of the person who wrote the will.
+An executor is an individual that is charged with the responsibility of carrying out the wishes of the person who wrote the will.
 An executor named in a will typically is a family member.
 Many times it is the executor who begins the probate process, oftentimes because that individual has access to the will.

 If the executor in unavailable, a California probate court has the power to appoint a successor or substitute executor to address the affairs of the estate.
 A probate court can designate a family member or some other individual that was close to the deceased individual in life.
 The court can also appoint an attorney to serve as the executor of the estate.

-Estates without a Will
+Estates Without a Will

 If a person dies without having written a last will and testament, California law contains provisions regarding how that individual’s estate is addressed after death.
 The laws of the state delineate how and to who that individual’s property or assets will be conveyed after his or her death.